Frechousky/cv-api/README.md

 # cv-api
-Curriculum vitae API built with Java and Springboot
+Curriculum vitae API built with Java and Spring Boot